StoneCo Announces Transition i - GuruFocus.com

 GEORGETOWN, Cayman Islands, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- StoneCo Ltd. ( STNE) (“Stone” or the “Company”), a leading provider of financial services and software solutions for merchants in Brazil, announced today that:
+3, 2022 /PRNewswire/ -- StoneCo Ltd. (Nasdaq: STNE) ("Stone" or the "Company"), a leading provider of financial services and software solutions for merchants in Brazil, announced today that:

 Partner of Stone since 2013 and leading the Company since the end of 2017, Mr. Piau has conducted an important cycle of expansion and innovation.
 Under his leadership, the Company grew its annualized revenue by over 12x to R$9.2 billion in the second quarter of 2022, increased its payments client base from 103,000 to over 2 million clients, launched its suite of banking solutions, and established Stone as the leading retail software provider in Brazil through its acquisition of Linx.

-“I have a strong trust in Pedro and think he has an outstanding combination of personal values and leadership capabilities to manage dynamic and growing organizations,” said Mr. Piau.
-“I believe Pedro is the right person to guide Stone into the next phase of our Company, and I’m excited to work with him and support him in this transition process in the best way possible.
+"I have a strong trust in Pedro and think he has an outstanding combination of personal values and leadership capabilities to manage dynamic and growing organizations", said Mr. Piau.
+"I believe Pedro is the right person to guide Stone into the next phase, and I'm excited to work with him and support him in this transition process in the best way possible.
 I believe Stone is well positioned to deliver strong results and Pedro will really help to lead the team and execute on our business plan.
-I remain committed to Stone as a partner and board member and look forward to supporting Pedro in this new part of our journey.”
+I remain committed to Stone as a partner and board member and look forward to supporting Pedro in this new part of our journey".

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.